-Take advantage of opportunities and get involved internationally with the Federation of American Women's Organisations (FAWCO).
-Exciting developments, philanthropic efforts, free resources, expatriate knowledge base, news from America, and invitations to submit material appear here.
+Take advantage of opportunities and get involved internationally with the Federation of American Women's Clubs Overseas (FAWCO).
+Exciting developments, philanthropic efforts, free resources, expatriate knowledge base, news from America, and invitations to submit material all appear here.

 Read the monthly newsletter from our FAWCO representative, Irene Woodbury,